 The students are part of the geospatial applications program led by Professor Scott Jeffrey.

 According to their map, a total of 2,066 spaces are available in downtown Catonsville, including all lots and meters.
 While officials haven't talked about taking away private lots, they have talked about making at least one lot (the parking lot by Friendly's) an option for a public parking lot.

-Many readers have commented on Patch that finding parking can be difficult, though current and past presidents of the Chamber of Commerce have made the case there is plenty of parking in Catonsville, it just isn't accessible to all or clearly marked.
+Many readers have that finding parking can be difficult, though current and past presidents of the have made the case there is plenty of parking in Catonsville, it just isn't accessible to all or clearly marked.

 You tell us: What do you think of the current parking in downtown Catonsville?
 Do you have trouble finding parking?